nasa/cumulus-dashboard/README.md

 ### 8. Create a pull request against the develop branch

 Create a PR for the `release-vX.X.X` branch against the `develop` branch.
-Verify that the Circle CI build for the PR succeeds and then merge to `develop`.
+Verify that the Earthdata Bamboo CI build for the PR succeeds and then merge to `develop`.

 ### 9. Create a pull request against the master branch

 Create a PR for the `develop` branch against the `master` branch.
-Verify that the Circle CI build for the PR succeeds and then merge to `master`.
+Verify that the Earthdata Bamboo CI build for the PR succeeds and then merge to `master`.

 ### 10. Create a git tag for the release